Get insider access

 4. Best Budget HDR Monitor

 There are a few differences with the Acer, though.
-It has a lower resolution, so images aren't as detailed, and it also has a more narrow color gamut in HDR, but that's the trade-off for getting something cheaper.
-One thing to know is that it sometimes goes out of stock, so if you can't find it, the Acer Nitro XV275U P3biipx is a great alternative that delivers similar picture quality, but it has more blur with fast-moving objects.
+It has a lower resolution, so images aren't as detailed, and it also has a narrower color gamut in HDR, but that's the trade-off for getting something cheaper.
+One thing to know is that it sometimes goes out of stock, so if you can't find it, the Acer Nitro XV275U P3biipx is a great alternative that delivers similar picture quality.
+However, it has more blur with fast-moving objects, which can be distracting while watching action movies.

 See our review